Universally defining subrings in function fields

 This finishes our preparations concerning the transfer map.
 The following lemma on rational function fields will be used to show that the maps from \Cref{T:Reciprocity-Main} form a complex in characteristic $2$.
 The analogous result in characteristic away from $2$ is standard \autocite[Corollary 21.7]{ElmanKarpenkoMerkurjev} and needs no hypothesis on $d$. \begin{lem} Let $K$ be a field of characteristic $2$, $F = K(T)$, and suppose that $d = \dim_2 K$ satisfies $1 \leq d < \infty$.
 Then the sequence

-is a complex, where the first arrow is the sum of residue maps as defined in \Cref{C:residueHomomorphism}, and the second arrow is the sum of transfer maps. \end{lem} \begin{proof} We rely on the main result of \cite[Theorem 6.2]{Aravire-Jacob}, which yields the existence of an exact sequence
+is a complex, where the first arrow is the sum of residue maps as defined in \Cref{C:residueHomomorphism}, and the second arrow is the sum of transfer maps. \end{lem} \begin{proof} We deduce this from the results of the paper \cite{Aravire-Jacob}.
+By \cite[Theorem~6.2]{Aravire-Jacob}, we have an exact sequence

-where $\widehat{F_v}$ denotes the completion of $F$ with respect to $v$.
-We refer to the cited paper for the precise (somewhat subtle) construction of the object $W_1 \widehat{F_v}$ and the homomorphisms $\oplus \partial_v^{AJ}$ and $\oplus s_v^{AJ}$ in general.
+We will explain the terms of the sequence below.
 For our purposes, it suffices to show that we have a commutative diagram of group homomorphisms

-where the unnamed vertical arrows are inclusions and $\iota$ is an embedding which we will construct.
+where the unnamed vertical arrows are inclusions and $\iota$ is a group homomorphism which we will construct.
 Once we have this, the fact that the upper row is a complex follows from the fact that the lower row is a complex (even exact, by \eqref{Aravire-Jacob-sequence}).